 The Funds recognise financial assets and financial liabilities at amortised cost on the date they become parties to the contractual agreement.
 Financial assets and financial liabilities at amortised cost are initially recognised at fair value.
-Financial assets are derecognised when the rights to receive cash flows from the investments have expired or the Funds have transferred substantially all of the risks and rewards of ownership.
-Financial liabilities are derecognised when the obligation under the liability is discharged, cancelled or expires.
-Subsequent to initial recognition, all financial assets and financial liabilities at amortised cost are measured at amortised cost.
-At each reporting date, the Funds shall measure the loss allowance of the financial assets at amortised cost at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition, the Funds shall measure the loss allowance at an amount equal to the contractual payments are all considered indicators that a loss allowance may be required.
+Financial assets are derecognised when the rights to receive eash flows from the investments have expired or the Funds have transferred substantially all of the risks and rewards of ownership.
+Financial liabilities are derecognised when the obligation under the formatical election of ownership.
+Financial liabilities are derecognised when the obligation under the funds and receive the financial assets and financial liabilities at amortised cost are measured at amortised cost.
+At each reporting date, the Funds shall measure the loss allowance of the financial assets at amortised cost at an amount equal to the lifetime expected credit losses if the credit risk has not increased significantly since initial recognition.
+If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Funds shall measure the loss allowance at an amount equal to 12 month expected credit losses.
+Significant financial difficulties of the counterparty, probability that the counterparty will enter bankruptcy or financial area of the counterparty and the payments are all considered indicators that a loss allowance may be required.
 If the credit risk increases to the point that it is considered to be credit impaired, interest income will be calculated based on the gross carrying amount adjusted for the loss allowance.
-A significant increase in credit risk is defined by management as any contractual payment which is more than 30 days past due or a counterparty credit rating which has fallen below S&P ratings of BBB/Baa.
-Any contractual payment which is more than 90 days past due is considered credit impaired.
+A significant increase in credit risk is defined by management as any contractual payment which is more than 90 days past due is considered credit impaired.